 As you know, spring is all about seeing the cherry blossoms in Japan.
 They bloom from around the last days of March to the first week of April.
 Nowadays, there are many tours to take you to see the beautiful cherry blossoms.
 One thing you’ll probably see a lot when going on these tours are people having picnics under the flowering trees.
 This is a custom called “ohanami” or literally cherry blossom viewing.
 People enjoy talking, eating, drinking alcohol, and overall having a good time under the cherry blossoms.
 Doing this at night is called “yozakura” or night cherry blossoms.

 Night picnics tend to have more alcohol and get more rowdy with drunk people.
 Even when there are no lawns to sit on, they spread plastic sheets on the asphalt pavement of the walkways and just have their picnic there.
 There are so many people in the parks on weekends that you’ll want to go on a weekday if possible.
 And make sure to dress warmly, as it’s still very chilly after sunset in spring.
-If you don’t know where to go to see the cherry blossoms in Tokyo, you can look at this blog
+If you don’t know where to go to see the cherry blossoms in Tokyo, you can look at our 5 Best Cherry Blossom Spots In Tokyo.

 The parks in this blog are the obvious choices to see the cherry blossoms and are probably the most popular choices when going “ohanami”.
 You also could go to a smaller, off the beaten path type of park, but you’ll probably only find a few cherry blossom trees there.
 And with cherry blossoms, the more trees there are the more beautiful the scene looks, so I recommend going to one of the most famous parks even if it is overcrowded with people.